 The online casino wants to keep you as a player - when playing you may seldom get any wins - then when you are near your last money in the machine you receive a moderate win - just enough to make you come back to that casino for more.

 I've played them long enough to believe that they're not random, but as I said, it's my opinion from my personal observations, and you're entitled to yours.
 Next time you are playing slots stop and wonder why those top slot symbols and/or scatters mysteriously vanish after a while - short-term random, sure - long-term random, not so much...

-So, what do you think?
-Or can you add to the above lists on how you think slot machines may be cheating?
+So, are slots really random?
+What do you think?
+Can you add to the above lists on how you think slot machines may be cheating?
 If so contact us, as we'd be interested in more opinions.

 It has been said; Slot players don't lose because they never win, they lose because they don't quit when they're ahead...